-Skoda has released a new teaser image for the Monte Carlo variant of its new Mk4 Skoda Fabia.
+Skoda has released a new teaser image for the Skoda Fabia Monte Carlo.

 The new image from Skoda , which shows a close-up of a Monte Carlo badge on the front wing, joins a series of teaser sketches released by the firm last week, when the Czech brand also confirmed that the supermini won’t receive a hot vRS variant.

 Joining the SE L and Colour Edition at the top end of the Fabia range, the Skoda Fabia Monte Carlo will offer a selection of visual upgrades as well as a new engine option: the 148bhp 1.5-litre four-cylinder turbo petrol already used in several Skoda models, including the Skoda Kamiq, Skoda Octavia and Skoda Scala.

 The addition of this engine option means this will be the most powerful Fabia since the 177bhp second-generation Skoda Fabia vRS, launched in 2010.

 A two-tone look, similar to that of previous Monte Carlo editions, can be seen in preview sketches released by Skoda, with bright red paintwork offset by a black roof and mirrors.

 The car features a new front apron with a wide air intake stretching across it and there is a black grille surround.
 The rear diffuser, side skirts and window surrounds are also finished in black, while Monte Carlo badges feature on the wings.

 The model also appears to have large wheels – likely to be 18in in diameter, as this is a size already available on other variants of the Fabia.

 The black-and-red theme is carried over to the interior, where there's a red stripe across the dashboard and red detailing on the door cards and around the centre console.